Sayeem2004/ElectricHITW/README.md

 The user is able to adjust the following:
 - Gameplay mode
-    - Zen or Timed mode
-        -Total time of Timed mode can be adjusted
+    - Zen or Timed mode (total time of Timed mode can be adjusted)
 - Difficulty mode
     - Hole size
     - Magnitude of charge per cluster
-    - Object complexity
-        -Simple, Normal, and Complex shapes
+    - Object complexity (Simple, Normal, and Complex shapes)
     - Randomness of the charge distribution on the object can be adjusted
     - Presence of barriers